kevin-chalmers/cpa-lang-shootout/README.md

 * the language __must__ provide mechanisms to send a message between components as part of the core language features (e.g., keyword support and/or standard library) and not via an additional library.
 * the message must be sent in a manner so that the receiver can __choose__ when to receive it; therefore, giving the receiver control over its internal state.
 A method invocation on an object is therefore not a message.
+* the receiver __must__ be able to wait __passively__ for a message to be received - that is, a busy spinning on a value to change is not a message.
+Having a queue between threads that a receiver tests for readiness is not suitable.
 * messages __must__ be any structured data type supported in the language.
 Conversion to bytes, strings, or another data serialization technique is __not__ considered message-passing.
+Nor is any use of I/O mechanisms to simulate communication.

-If you have to download a seperate library, or write your own functions, to achieve message-passing then the criteria does not allow the language to be included.
+If you have to download a separate library, or write your own functions, to achieve message-passing then the criteria does not allow the language to be included.
 Future work will examine library support, but as numerous examples exist this is currently outside the scope of this work.

 ## Language Timeline